 The TOP 1 method (easiest and most convenient) for you to set up an IP camera for remote viewing, is to use the manufacturer's App or Client.

-In fact, not only yourself, your wife and parents can also stream your IP camera over Internet simultaneously.
+In fact, not only yourself, your family members can also stream your IP camera over Internet simultaneously.
 (Read this to learn how to access IP cameras on multiple devices at one time.)

 For Reolink battery powered security cameras, 8 users can remotely view the IP cameras online via the cellphones at the same time.
 And 12 users can simultaneously watch the Reolink non-battery powered CCTV cameras from anywhere using Internet.